A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

+It follows that by increasing preference for higher confidence, this effect will generally contribute to a positive correlation between rule length and plausibility, since longer rules can better adapt to a particular group in data and thus have a higher confidence than more general, shorter rules.
+This is partly addressed by some state-of-the-art rule learning algorithms, which aim at learning short rules (cf. e.g., \cite{wang2017bayesian}).
+Such rules tend to be more general, have a higher support, and are thus statistically more reliable.

 \paragraph{Debiasing techniques} There have been successful experiments with providing decision aids to overcome the insensitivity to sample size bias.
 In particular, \citet{kachelmeier1990investigation} experimented with providing auditors a formula for computing appropriate sample size for substantive tests of details based on the description of a case and tolerable error.
 Provision of the aid resulted in larger sample sizes being selected by the auditors in comparison to intuitive judgment without the aid.
 Similarly, as the auditor can choose the sample size, a user of an association rule learning algorithm can specify the minimum support threshold.
 To leverage the debiasing strategy validated by \citet{kachelmeier1990investigation}, the rule learning interface should also inform the user of the effects of chosen support threshold on the accuracy of the confidence estimate of the resulting rules.
 For algorithms and workflows where the user cannot influence the support of a discovered rule, relevant information should be available as a part of rule learning results.
 In particular, the value of rule support can be used to compute a confidence interval for the value of confidence.
 Such supplementary information is already provided by Bayesian decision lists \citep{letham2015interpretable}, a recently proposed algorithmic framework positively evaluated with respect to interpretability (cf., e.g., \citep{de2017algorithmic}).
+Another hypothesized debiasing method is to adopt the present support as an absolute number (absolute support), as demonstrated in Figure~\ref{fig:supp-conf} on page~\pageref{fig:supp-conf}.
+It should be noted that in the experiment reported in \cite{furnkranz2019cognitive}, a variation of the frequency format-based debiasing was used, but the insensitivity of sample size effect was still present.
+We therefore hypothesize that the frequency format supplementing the standard ratio presentation of support and confidence may reduce the incidence of this bias, but not completely remove it (cf. also discussion in Section~\ref{ss:reprh}).